-No cases of cholera were reported in 2007.
+No cases of cholera were reported in 2008.

-One case of cholera was reported each year in King County during 2001, 2002, and 2003 respectively.
+One case of cholera was reported each year during 2001, 2002, and 2003.
 All three cases were associated with international travel.
 No cases of cholera have been reported in King County residents since 2003.